 Existing arrangements

-Most broadly, there are two key services that IANA provides to the Names community: delegation and re-delegation (or, more simply, who runs a given top-level domain); and changes to the root zone.
+Most broadly, there are two sets key services that ICANN, in performance of the IANA functions, provides to the Names community: delegation and re-delegation (or, more simply, who runs a given top-level domain); and changes to the root zone.
 Here they are broken out by function numbers and policy source documents.